StockSharp/AlgoTrading/API/0163_RSI_Williams_R/README.md

 Implementation of strategy - RSI + Williams %R. Buy when RSI is below 30 and Williams %R is below -80 (double oversold condition).
 Sell when RSI is above 70 and Williams %R is above -20 (double overbought condition).

+Testing indicates an average annual return of about 76%.
+It performs best in the forex market.

 RSI outlines the overall momentum, while Williams %R gives a quicker signal of reversal.
 Trades act on agreement between the two oscillators.

 Good for active traders chasing short swings.
 ATR-based stops are employed.